-This is a random facts generator.
-Each time you refresh this page or go to the next page, 10 new facts will be generated with sources for each facts.
+The best random facts generator available on the internet.
+Got time to spend, but don't know what to look for?
+Just refresh this page and you will have 10 random facts each time.
+Each fact comes with sources (only site on the internet to provide them).
 Each fact can be individually shared and liked.
-The total number of facts this generator can currently generate is 4909.
+The total number of facts this generator can currently generate is 42082.

 When Robin Williams auditioned for the part of Mork, an extraterrestrial from the planet Ork, Williams sat on his head when offered a chair.
 He was hired on the spot, the producer later commenting “Williams was the only alien who auditioned for the role.”

 The extinct Tasmanian Tiger could open its mouth wider than any other mammal.

 Nymeria is long dead when the TV series starts, but she was a revered warrior queen who led the Rhoynar refugees and founded one of the seven kingdoms–a unified Dorne.
 Arya Stark is so inspired by Nymeria, she names her direwolf after her.

 In the first study to show the hormonal bonding between humans and another species, it was found that staring into your dog's eyes causes a rise in oxytocin - the same hormone that bonds human mothers to infants.